FREQUENTLY ASKED QUESTIONS (FAQ)

 15. Can I change climber’s particular?

 Yes.
 An administrative fee of RM50.00 per climber will be imposed for any name change on revision of Non-Ferrata climb permit and RM100.00 per climber for Via Ferrata climb permit.
-Please note that except for MK201 and MK202 packages, no name changes or postponement of climbing dates are allowed.
+Please note that name changes or postponement of climbing dates is not allowed for Budget or Join-in packages (MK201/MK202/#GetLucky).

 16. Do I really need a climb permit to climb Mount Kinabalu?